Bobrinik/MultithreadingNotes/pgas.md

 ```
 - X10 has different modes
 	- it can compile to java virtual machine
-	- there is a vversion that compiles to C++
+	- there is a version that compiles to C++